The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 Monday: Lower Body Strength (Glute Focus)

-• Hip thrusts: 4 sets × 5 reps (heavy)
+- Hip thrusts: 4 sets × 5 reps (heavy)

-• Romanian deadlifts: 3 sets × 6 reps
+- Romanian deadlifts: 3 sets × 6 reps

-• Single-leg deadlifts: 3 sets × 8 reps per leg
+- Single-leg deadlifts: 3 sets × 8 reps per leg

-• Glute bridges: 2 sets × 15 reps
+- Glute bridges: 2 sets × 15 reps

 Tuesday: Upper Body Strength

-Wednesday: Active Recovery or HIIT
+Wednesday: Active Recovery or Cardio

 Thursday: Upper Body Hypertrophy

-• Higher volume upper body work
+- Higher volume upper body work

 Friday: Lower Body Endurance

-• Bodyweight squats: 3 sets × 20 reps
+- Sumo squats: 3 sets × 20 reps (light)

-• Side-lying leg lifts: 3 sets × 15 reps per side
+- Side-lying leg lifts: 3 sets × 15 reps per side

-• Hamstring curls: 3 sets × 15 reps
+- Hamstring curls: 3 sets × 15 reps

-Weekend: Rest Or Low-Intensity Cardio
+Weekend: Rest or Low-Intensity Cardio

 The Science: Why You Won't "Accidentally" Get Huge